Skip to main content

 Careers in Higher Education.
 Grace college online explores working in higher education & how our Master of Higher Education degree equips you

-Careers in Higher Education: What Jobs Can I Get With a Master in Higher Ed?
+What Jobs Can I Get With a Master’s Degree in Higher Education?

 No years are quite like the ones spent at college.
 From the deep conversations in the dorms to the inspirational moments in class, the college experience can truly shape you.
 That is why many professionals choose to work in the field of higher education.
 If you have a passion for reaching college students, a master’s degree in higher education may be a great fit for you.
-There are multiple careers in higher education to pursue.
+There are multiple careers you can pursue with a master of higher education.
 Meet a few real-life professionals who are making an impact through their careers in higher education.

 A resident director’s role is to facilitate dorm life.
-Resident directors (RDs) program opportunities for students to connect with others, ensure that community standards are being upheld, guide student leaders in the dorms, and work to make personal connections with new students.
-For Gershom Tadesse, being a resident director is more than a job.
+Resident directors (RDs) offer students opportunities to connect with others, ensure that community standards are upheld, guide student leaders in the dorms, and make personal connections with new students.
+For Jalen Williams, being a resident director is more than a job.
+In the role, he takes on several responsibilities to meet students’ needs in numerous ways.

-A great RD is someone who enjoys new relationships, has keen social awareness, and is able to seek wisdom when handling disciplinary situations.
+A great RD is someone who enjoys building new relationships, has keen social awareness, and seeks wisdom when handling disciplinary situations.

 A master’s in higher education can help you become a better RD because you’ll be able to maximize your impact.
 With education on the newest trends and strategies for resident directors, you’ll be able to use your strengths to the best of your abilities.